 © Wittelsbacher Ausgleichsfonds

-Hohenschwangau Castle can currently only be visited as part of the special tour (approx. 45 minutes).
+Hohenschwangau Castle can currently only be visited as part of a special tour (approx. 45 minutes).
 Due to the length of the tour, the special tours are generally not recommended for children under the age of 6.

 Unfortunately there is no elevator in Hohenschwangau Castle.
 Please note, that a total of 90 steps must be overcome during the tour.

-Hohenschwangau Castle is closed on December 24th, 25th, 31st and January 1st.
+Closed on December 24th, 25th, 31st and January 1st.

 The following languages are offered: